 The school provides an education that nourishes and enriches students academically, spiritually, physically, and emotionally.
 The school introduces or reinforces Christian beliefs as taught in the student’s home and church.
-It is always the goal to provide a quality Christian education in a caring, safe, and secure environment, where our students can learn to the full extent of their God-given abilities.
+It is always our goal to provide a quality Christian education in a caring, safe, and secure environment, where our students can learn to the full extent of their God-given abilities.

 Students of various denominations, or some with no church home make up the student body at St. James.
-The communities of Howard Lake, Cokato, Montrose, Waverly, Winsted, Dassel, and the surrounding rural area are represented in the student enrollment, with some of the faculty also coming from outside the Howard Lake community.
+The communities of Howard Lake, Cokato, Montrose, Waverly, Winsted, Dassel, Buffalo, and the surrounding rural area are represented in the student enrollment, with some of the faculty also coming from outside the Howard Lake community.

 Religious instruction occurs at all grade levels, and all subject matter is taught with Jesus Christ as the foundation or basis – our rock.